Discretionary housing payments

 - single room rent rates affecting under 35s

 - service charges (for example, heating and hot water)

 Applying for Discretionary Housing Payments

-Discretionary Housing Payments are not benefit payments; they are awarded on a case-by-case basis for help with housing costs.
-To be considered, you:
+Discretionary Housing Payments are not a benefit payment.
+They are awarded on a case-by-case basis for help with housing costs.

-Complete the online form to apply.Apply for Discretionary Housing Payments
+Complete the online form to apply, you will need a list of your income and expenses.Apply for Discretionary Housing Payments

 When your application has been assessed, we will let you know our decision.
-If you disagree with the decision made, you cannot appeal against it as our awards are at our discretion.
-However you can ask us to reconsider our decision.
+You cannot appeal against it as our awards are at our discretion, you can ask us to reconsider our decision.

 Forest of Dean District Council is the Data Controller for the purposes of Data Protection Legislation.
 We will only use your personal information in accordance with the Legislation and for the purposes of Discretionary Housing Payment.
 We will not give information about you to anyone else, or use information about you for other purposes, unless the law allows us to.

-As with any other benefit award, if there has been a change to your circumstances since DHP was awarded, you are responsible for telling us as soon as possible to stop any overpayment of benefit.
+If there has been a change to your circumstances since DHP was awarded, you are responsible for telling us as soon as possible to stop any overpayments.